silvanbrenner/camunda-csharp-client/csharp-client/docs/DecisionDefinitionApi.md

 <a name="getdecisiondefinitiondiagrambykeyandtenant"></a>
 # **GetDecisionDefinitionDiagramByKeyAndTenant**
-> System.IO.Stream GetDecisionDefinitionDiagramByKeyAndTenant (string key, string tenantId)
+> FileParameter GetDecisionDefinitionDiagramByKeyAndTenant (string key, string tenantId)

 Get Diagram By Key And Tenant